pokharelmeg/Semester-Project/README.md

 2.Correlations between experiment 1 and experiment 2. (graphs)

-3.Classify the winter canola cultivars in to resistant and susceptible.
+3.Classify the winter canola genotypes in to tolerant and susceptible.

 ## Rationale